7. Retrosynthesis

 Retrosynthesis prediction is complex and heavily dependent on molecular descriptors such as SMILES and molecular fingerprints.
 The Simplified Molecular Input Line Entry System (SMILES) is a string-based notation used to represent molecular structures and reactions.
 More detailed introduction to SMILES can be found in Chapter 2.

 Each element in a SMILES string can be interpreted as a token in a machine translation model.
 By converting equivalent chemical structures into SMILES strings, several models can be employed for reaction prediction.
-Notable among these are the sequence-to-sequence (seq2seq) model and the Transformer model, based on attention mechanisms.
+Notable among these are the sequence-to-sequence (seq2seq) model and the Transformer model which is based on attention mechanisms.
 These models will be discussed in detail in upcoming sections.

 7.3 Seq2Seq LSTM